Scandltd/storm-petrel/file-snapshot-infrastructure/README.md

 Rewrites expected baseline files as demonstrated by [CalculatorSnapshotTest](Test.Integration.CustomConfiguration/CalculatorSnapshotTest.cs) against a custom baseline file structure.
 Initial baseline files may not exist before StormPetrel auto-generated tests and their origin tests execution because the custom configuration may specify snapshot file extensions as indicated in [CustomSnapshotOptions](Test.Integration.CustomConfiguration/CustomSnapshotInfrastructure/CustomSnapshotOptions.cs).
 See other files in [CustomSnapshotInfrastructure](Test.Integration.CustomConfiguration/CustomSnapshotInfrastructure) for detailed examples of custom configurations.

+#### SnapshotProvider Convention
+To ensure consistency in baseline files, both default and custom configurations should adhere to the `SnapshotProvider Convention`.
+Specifically, both the test method body and the `SnapshotRewriter` should:
+- Use equivalent `SnapshotProvider` instances.
+- Use the same `useCaseId` value.

+For more details, refer to the comments in [MultipleBaselinesTest](Test.Integration.CustomConfiguration/MultipleBaselinesTest.cs) and [CustomSnapshotRewriter](Test.Integration.CustomConfiguration/CustomSnapshotInfrastructure/CustomSnapshotRewriter.cs) regarding the convention implemented in the code.

 ### By Snapshot Read Kind